Marcos-Seafloor/Wayfinder/README.md

 * [Links](https://github.com/Teledyne-Marine/Wayfinder#Links)
 * [Contact](https://github.com/Teledyne-Marine/Wayfinder#Contact)

+## Documentation
+Full documentation for the driver is available [here](https://teledynerdi.myshopify.com/pages/wayfinder-driver-index)

 ## Sample code
 Samples of how to use the driver can be found in the `examples` directory

 ## Installation
-To install dependencies, cd to the `Wayfinder Tools` directory and use `pip`

-    $ pip install -r requirements.txt

-To install the `dvl` module, cd to the `Python drivers` directory and use `pip`
+To install the `dvl` module, cd to the `dvl` directory and use `pip`

     $ pip install .